econompark/econompark.github.io/_research/research.md

 Coming soon.

 ## Working Papers
-  - "A simple specification test for parametric Roy models" (with Chirok Han)
+  - "A parametric specification test for Roy models" (with Chirok Han)
   - "Bootstrap inference on imputation-based treatment effect estimation with high-dimensional fixed effects" (with Sang Soo Park)

 ## Work in Progress